 Testing for immunity

 Even as SARS-CoV-2 spreads, health authorities are unsure of just how many people it has infected.
 A significant portion of cases, especially those in which symptoms are mild or nonexistent, likely pass under the radar.
-Researchers recently estimated that 86 percent of infections in China in mid-January went undetected.
+Researchers recently estimated that 86 percentexternal link, opens in a new tab of infections in China in mid-January went undetected.

-Current tests, including the rapid one authorized on March 20 by the U.S. Food and Drug Administration, rely on genetic material in the nose and throat present only during an infection, so they can’t detect cases that have resolved.
+Current tests, including the rapid one authorized on March 20external link, opens in a new tab by the U.S. Food and Drug Administration, rely on genetic material in the nose and throat present only during an infection, so they can’t detect cases that have resolved.
 VirScan can, but it is a research tool, not suitable for use in places like hospitals or doctor’s offices at this point in time.
 However, the targets it identifies on SARS-CoV-2 could become the basis for a rapid, standardized test for patients, Elledge says.
-Similar testing has already begun, but VirScan’s data could offer a broader alternative, capable of distinguishing hundreds of distinct antibodies that bind to different parts of the virus.
+Similar testing has already begunexternal link, opens in a new tab, but VirScan’s data could offer a broader alternative, capable of distinguishing hundreds of distinct antibodies that bind to different parts of the virus.